tcnghia/syft/examples/fs_source/README.md

 ## How to Use fs.FS with Syft

-There are two primary ways to use Syft with an `fs.FS` implementation:
+There are three primary ways to use Syft with an `fs.FS` implementation, all demonstrated in this example:

-### Method 1: Use CreateSBOMFromFS (Direct)
+### Method 1: Use CreateSBOMFromFS with Custom fs.FS

-The most direct way is to call `syft.CreateSBOMFromFS` with your `fs.FS` implementation:
+The most direct way is to call `syft.CreateSBOMFromFS` with your custom `fs.FS` implementation:

 ```go
 import (